thomaswp/SourceCheck/data/hint-rating/README.md

 # Hint Rating Data

-This is a specification for the hint rating data used to benchmark and compare the quality of data-driven hints.
+This is a specification for hint rating data used to benchmark and compare the quality of data-driven hints.
 This data is used as input for the QualityScore procedure defined in [1].
-The datasets include training data that can be used to create data-driven programming hints, real student hint requests on which to test data-driven hints, and gold standard expert hints, against which to compare these hints.
+The datasets include 1) training data that can be used to create data-driven programming hints; 2) real student hint requests on which to test data-driven hints; and 3) gold standard expert hints, against which to compare these hints.
 Possible uses for this data include:
-* When developing a new hint generation algorithm, test it on new datasets in different programming languages.
+* Testing a newly developed data-driven hint generation algorithm on new datasets in different programming languages.
-* Evaluate the quality of data-driven hints using the gold standard hints.
+* Evaluating the quality of data-driven hints against the gold standard hints.
-* Compare the quality of one or more data-driven hint algorithms.
+* Comparing the quality of one or more data-driven hint algorithms.
-* Evaluate how factors such as the quantity of training data impact the quality of data-driven hints (e.g. [1]).
+* Evaluating how factors such as the quantity of training data impact the quality of data-driven hints (e.g. [1]).
-* Test a new feature for a hint generation algorithm and see if it improves hint quality (though beware of overfitting to this dataset).
+* Testing a new feature for a hint generation algorithm and seeing if it improves hint quality (though beware of overfitting to this dataset).

 For the most up-to-date information, please see go.ncsu.edu/hint-quality-data.
 When source code for the QualityScore procedure is released, a link will be provided there.